canjs/canjs/guides/models-2.md

 ![](../can/guides/images/5_model_validation/OrderMenuComponentFirstLoad.png)

-One thing you might immediately notice is that both the Restaurant List component, and the Order Component are both showing on the page.
+One thing you might immediately notice is that both the Restaurant List component, and the Order Component are showing on the page.
 Don't worry about that for the moment.
 We'll deal with controlling which Components display when we set up our Application State and Routing.